Dropkick Murphys: History

-Mike McColgan era: 1996–1998
+Formation and Do or Die (1996–1998)

-Dropkick Murphys were originally formed in 1996 in Quincy, Massachusetts, initially consisting of lead vocalist Mike McColgan, bassist/vocalist Ken Casey, guitarist Rick Barton, and drummer Jeff Erna (who would be replaced in the next year by Matt Kelly).
+Dropkick Murphys were originally formed in 1996 in Quincy, Massachusetts, initially consisting of lead vocalist Mike McColgan, bassist/vocalist Ken Casey, guitarist Rick Barton, and drummer Jeff Erna (who was replaced the next year by Matt Kelly).
 The band was named after Dr. John "Dropkick" Murphy's alcohol-detoxification facility.
 The "Dropkick Murphys" first started playing in the basement of a friend's barbershop and soon began to tour and record.
 They received their first big break when the Mighty Mighty Bosstones selected them as the opening act for their 1997 tour in support of Let's Face It.

-After putting out a series of EPs, they were signed by Hellcat Records in 1997.
+After putting out a series of EPs (which included their 1997 debut Boys on the Docks), they were signed by Hellcat Records in 1997 and made their debut for the label on the very first Give 'Em the Boot label sampler album that same year.
 In 1998 they released their first full-length album, Do or Die, which was produced by Rancid's Lars Frederiksen.
+The band's only full release to feature their founding lineup.

 Lead singer Mike McColgan left the band in 1998 during the middle of a US tour with the Business.
-According to McColgan, he wanted to follow in the footsteps of his uncle and join the Boston Fire Department, which he eventually would do in 2001.
-The band gave a different explanation for McColgan's departure in the liner notes of their 1998 7" release Curse of a Fallen Soul: "We'd like to take this time to officially let you know that Mike McColgan, our former lead singer has quit the band.
+According to McColgan, he wanted to follow in the footsteps of his uncle and join the Boston Fire Department, which he eventually did in 2001.
+The band gave a different explanation for McColgan's departure in the liner notes of their 1998 release Curse of a Fallen Soul: "We'd like to take this time to officially let you know that Mike McColgan, our former lead singer has quit the band.
 We apologize to anyone who was a fan of Mike as our singer, however contrary to popular rumor, he did not leave the band to join the fire department.
 Mike left the band because he is no longer interested in being a member of this band or the movement of which we are a part."
-The band goes on to explain that their music is very serious to them and that it did not feel right having a singer who was going through the motions.
-Even Mike felt that the band deserved a singer who was emotionally invested in the music.
-Mike would later return to the punk scene in 2002 as singer of the Street Dogs.
+The band explained that their music is very serious to them and that it did not feel right having a singer who was going through the motions.
+Even McColgan felt that the band deserved a singer who was emotionally invested in the music.
+McColgan returned to the punk scene in 2002 as singer of the Street Dogs.